-Maximum points available on the project report are 55.
-I can assign a number of points other than those shown above.
+Maximum points available on the project report are 56.
+I can assign a number of points other than those

-The project report is to be submitted as Microsoft Word documents (.doc files) or in Rich Text Format (.rtf files) through ANGEL.
+The project report are to be submitted as Microsoft Word documents (.doc files) or in Rich Text Format (.rtf files) through the SUNY Learning Network.